redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

 # Prisma Relations and Redwood's Scaffold Generator

+> When the Scaffold Generator is used on a relational data model, the resulting code will _not_ work without manual modifications.
+The following explains what is happening and provides a workaround.

 Redwood uses Prisma for handling the database connection, migrations, and queries.
 You can configure both the database connection and data structure in `api/prisma/schema.prisma`.
 (For the full Prisma Schema documentation, [click here](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema).)

 A typical `schema.prisma` includes many [data models](http://prisma.io/docs/reference/tools-and-interfaces/prisma-schema/models), which map to tables in a relational DB (and will map to collections in MongoDB).
 To create connections between these models, you'll need to use a powerful Prisma feature called *Relations*.
 The schema syntax for a Relation is `@relation`.